-Rachel was hit by a truck during pre-season training while out on a road cycle, and took time out to recover, but returned fighting fit and proved she was worthy of world titles after taking an impressive number of victories in 2010 to leave her in seventh place overall in the UCI Women's Elite downhill ranking.
+Unfortunately, Rachel was involved in a road accident during pre-season training and took time out to recover, missing the entire 2009 season.
+But she returned and proved she was worthy of world titles after taking an impressive number of victories in 2010 to leave her in seventh place overall in the UCI Women's Elite downhill ranking.

 2011 saw improvement to fourth overall and 1,365 points, only a slender 21 points behind third-placed French rider Myriam Nicole, with victory in her home race at Fort William and in the final event of the season at Windham on the way.